 SOS KIT AID ENVIRONMENTAL PROJECT

 SOS Kit Aid can be used as an educational and environmental community school project fully approved by the Duke of Edinburgh's Award Scheme.
-It encourages all UK and Irish schools to think about recycling every year, starting with rugby and cricket kit.
+It encourages all UK and Irish schools to think about recycling every year, starting with rugby kit.
 Ask for a starter pack for your school now via this website.

 SOS KIT AID Community Environmental Project

 SOS Kit Aid has saved over 500 tonnes of carbon emissions.